danwing/referee/draft-wing-settle-referee.md

 document describes an alternative approach to securely identify and authenticate home servers using a Referee system.
-The referee allows bootstrapping a network of devices by trusting only one system in the home network -- the Referee.
+The referee allows bootstrapping a network of devices by trusting only one system in a local domain -- the Referee.

 --- middle